immense/immybot-documentation/FAQ.md

 Create a PPKG and place it in `C:\Recovery\Customizations`, create the folder if it doesn't exist.

+You can also use [SetupComplete](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-a-custom-script-to-windows-setup?view=windows-11)

+Place both the ImmyAgent EXE installer and the SetupComplete.cmd in the C:\Windows\Setup\Scripts directory Content of SetupComplete.cmd can be as simple as: start C:\Windows\Setup\Scripts\ImmyAgentInstallerBundle.exe /qn

 ## Do you take requests for features/software/tasks/scripts?

 Yes, please feel welcome to submit a request on the [ImmyBot Community](https://community.immy.bot)